wazuh/wazuh-documentation/source/user-manual/agent-enrollment/via-agent-configuration/index.rst

 Enrollment with additional security options involves the use of passwords for enrollment authorization or certificates for identity validation of the agent and manager.
 See the :doc:`Additional security options<../security-options/index>` section for guidance on enrolling an agent to a manager with additional security options enabled.

-Below you can find a guide on how to configure different endpoint agents:
+Below you can find the steps to configure different endpoint agents:

 .. toctree::
     :maxdepth: 1